Cell structures on the blob algebra: Basic notation and domino insertion

 that is, one vertical domino in $ P $ become horizontal, and the first horizontal domino becomes vertical.
-If $ j_{i_2} $ must also be entered in the two-line part of the tableau, the resulting tableau will look as follows
+If $ j_{i_2} $ must also be entered in the two-line part of the tableau, the resulting tableau will look as in Figure \ref{five}

 where once again a vertical domino becomes horizontal and a horizontal becomes vertical.
 Since the sequence $ j_{i_1} \, j_{i_2} \ldots \, j_{i_r} $ is increasing this pattern is repeated until arriving at the elements that must be inserted in the one-line part of the tableau.
-These are inserted by bumping horizontal dominoes to the second line, giving tableaux of the form
+These are inserted by bumping horizontal dominoes to the second line, giving tableaux of the form given in Figure \ref{six}.

 We next describe the insertion of the other elements of $ z_1 $, those from $ j_{\iota_1} \, j_{\iota_2} \ldots j_{\iota_s} $.
 But this is much simpler, since the element to be inserted will always be bigger than those so far inserted.
 It is therefore inserted as a horizontal domino at the end of the first line, without bumping.